coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 2.1.2: July 30, 2021 =
+* Fix: Prevent notice on undefined post within the global object
+* Fix: Revalidate Display Text for the frontend encoder form (via [eeb_form] or eeb_form();) to prevent userbased cross site scripting
+* Fix: Fatal error if the content was not given
+* Tweak: Centrlalized encoding icon for a better usability
+* Dev: New filter eeb/validate/get_encoded_email_icon to cusotmize the encoding icon

 = 2.1.1: April 07, 2021 =
 * Tweak: Added svg images to the image exclude list